Our Work

 Collective Action

 The Fetzer Institute’s strategies work to inspire collective action towards shared flourishing.
 Fetzer believes that viewing the world as inherently sacred — through a diversity of faith and spiritual beliefs — is necessary for societal transformation.
 Therefore, we currently invest in collaboratives working to transform systems through a spiritual point of view.
-Collaboratives are a group of organizations or individuals who work together and think about their respective sectors and how we might raise awareness and implementation of sacred-rooted solutions to our problems.
-Please check out our collaboratives below.
+Collaboratives are groups of organizations or individuals who work together to think through their respective sectors and how we might raise awareness and implementation of sacred-rooted solutions for society’s greatest needs.
+Explore each of our collaboratives below.

 Public Life Collaborative